ArtikusHG/PreferenceLoader/README.md

 - Provides source code that will be kept maintained unless the project dies out

-- Masks icons and has a default icon for bundles which don't provide one
+- Masks icons and has a default icon for bundles which don't provide one (btw, icon made by [@Xeviks](https://twitter.com/Xeviks))

 - Provides more elegant error handling, with an alert displayed instead of a bundle with the error text